Conqueror933/quick-portfolio/engine_page.md

 ---

 ### The Vector class making infinite dimensions possible
-Showing only the template class and the specialisation for 5 dimensions, the entire thing is 1000+ lines of code Up to 5D we get nice x,y,z,w,v syntax while wasting 0 memory.
+Showing only the template class and the specialisation for 5 dimensions, the entire thing is 1000+ lines of code.<br/>
+Up to 5D we get nice x,y,z,w,v syntax while wasting 0 memory.<br/>
-For 6D+ we have to sacrifice the syntax and 6D will just be arr[0].
+For 6D+ we have to sacrifice the syntax and 6D will just be arr[0].<br/>
 ```c++
 template<typename T, size_t dimension> class Vector : Vector<T, 5>
 {